ToxicFrog/doom-mods/README.md

 When using a Legendoom weapon, you can press the "Cycle Legendoom Weapon Effect" key to cycle through effects, or manually select an effect from the "Laevis Info" screen.

+## Lazy Points Integration

+To enable this, turn on "Earn XP based on player score" in the mod settings.
+As long as it's on, you will earn XP equal to the points you score.

+This should work with any mod that uses the `pawn.score` property to record points, but Lazy Points is the only one it's actually been tested with.

 ## FAQ

 ### Why "Laevis"?